rahuladhikary077/TextEditor-java/README.md

 # TextEditor-java
-ahhh! it was a tough project for me! but still somehow I finished it!! please take a look on it.
+it was a tough project for me! but still somehow I finished it!! please take a look on it.